aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l3evpn.rst

    .. note::

-      By default, EOS is using GateD routing process.
+      By default, EOS is using the GateD routing process.
 Activating (ArBGP) is requiring a reboot.
 This has been done prior to the lab buildout so no reboot is required here.

 #.
 On **s1-leaf4**, check the following operational states before configuring EVPN constructs: